Move in Day Information

 Loading Zones: Please use designated unloading zone areas at each building.
 Driving and unloading on sidewalks in the “Woods” area is allowed ONLY during check-in weekend.
 Please be careful when parking anywhere other than a specified parking space.
 The University is not responsible for damages caused by car operation or illegal parking.
 Unload your items as quickly as possible with the assistance of the welcoming crew and move your car to a designated parking area.
 This will allow as many people as possible to get close to the residence halls.

 Double Duty: Remember, if you bring it into your room, you have to find a place for it.
 Soft luggage can be folded and easily stored.
-Footlockers are convenient for both transporting and storing belongings.
+Athletic bags are convenient for both transporting and storing belongings.

 On arrival day…

-Meet your Community Adviser: He or she will give you a tour of your floor and give you the Room Clearance Form.
+Meet your Community Advisor: They will give you a tour of your floor and complete the Room Clearance Form (RCF) with you.